 About 2,000 villagers staged protests Tuesday calling for action against those who staged a bloody crackdown exactly two months ago on demonstrators demanding the closure of a controversial Chinese-backed copper mine in northwestern Burma.

 They also demanded that the authorities drop charges against several activists who were arrested by police in the Nov.
-29 crackdown on protesters at the site of the Letpadaung Copper Mine project at Sarlingyi township in Sagaing division.
+29 crackdown on protesters at the site of the Letpadaung Copper Mine project at Salingyi township in Sagaing division.

 About 100 monks and 11 others, according to authorities, were injured in the raid, the toughest crackdown on demonstrators since President Thein Sein's reformist government came to power in March 2011.